Harkesh8171/gensyn-CLI/Upgrade Node.md

 **8- Copied your .free address & open your chrome browser**

--Sign-Up with email
+- Sign up using email
--Enter OTP
+- Enter OTP
--Done & check your key has been activated
+- Done & check your key has been activated

 # Please Backup Your Swarm.Pem file 🖥